-Disc jockey Dave Garver attracts the amorous attentions of a demented fan named Evelyn Draper.
-Evelyn lets Dave pick her up at a bar; later at her apartment Evelyn admits that she is the cooing caller who repeatedly asks Dave to play the Erroll Garner classic "Misty."
-From then on, the film is a lesson in how one casual date can turn your whole life around.
-Evelyn stalks Dave everywhere, ruins his business lunch, assaults his maid, mutilates his house and all of his belongings, and finally threatens to butcher his girlfriend Tobie Williams.
+Disc jockey Dave Garver (Clint Eastwood) attracts the amorous attentions of a demented fan named Evelyn Draper (Jessica Walter).
+Evelyn lets Dave pick her up at a bar.
+Later at her apartment, Evelyn admits that she is the cooing caller who repeatedly asks Dave to play the Erroll Garner classic "Misty".
+From then on, this movie is a lesson in how one casual date can turn your whole life around.
+Evelyn stalks Dave everywhere, ruins his business lunch, assaults his maid, mutilates his house and all of his belongings, and finally threatens to butcher his girlfriend Tobie Williams (Donna Mills).
 You'll never be able to hear that song again without looking over your shoulder.Written by

 The version shown on American commercial network TV had the entire "The First Time Ever I Saw Your Face" sequence re-shot to remove the sex scene.
 Instead, what was shown as the song played was simply scenes of Eastwood and Donna Mills walking in the forest.
 The very brief sex scene between Eastwood and Jessica Walter was also eliminated.
 See more »